 SELECT HASHROW( colum1, column2, …, columnN) FROM DWH.
 THE_ORIGINAL

-Whereas the direct approach shows you deviating rows in full and so is more convenient for small tables or smaller row subsets, it can become costly or even prohibitively bulky for large tables.
-The advantages of the ROWHASH() approach are, first, that we only operate with one value per row instead of a combination of all attributes together and, second, that we avoid uncompressing and recopying the real table content across AMPs before making the comparison.
+Whereas the direct approach shows you deviating rows in full and more convenient for small tables or smaller row subsets, it can become costly or even prohibitively bulky for large tables.
+The advantages of the ROWHASH() approach are that we only operate with one value per row instead of a combination of all attributes together and, second, that we avoid uncompressing and recopying the real table content across AMPs before making the comparison.

-We tested our notion with a table and a copy of 120 GB each with some compression already made.
+We tested our notion with a table and a 120 GB copy, each with some compression already made.
 Measuring the resource consumption of both ways of comparison by defining Query Bands around them, we observed the following differences:

-As can be seen clearly, the HASHOW() approach used only a fraction of the resources that the PLAIN SQL equivalent used.
+As can be seen clearly, the HASHOW() approach used only a fraction of the PLAIN SQL equivalent resources.
 Note that we performed this test under ideal conditions of no other parallel activities and with a technical user mighty enough to cope with such a large spool space.
-We waited more than two hours for the first version to finish while we had the result of the second one in half the time.
+We waited more than two hours for the first version to finish while we had the second one in half the time.

-In summary, the HASHROW() approach we presented provides a parsimonious first separator between those tables that are unchanged and those that might be affected by change.
-False positives are possible as the hashing algorithm might return the same value for two different combinations of values – a problem known under the name of hash collision -, but only very rarely so.
+In summary, the HASHROW() approach we presented provides a parsimonious first separator between those unchanged tables and those affected by the change.
+False positives are possible as the hashing algorithm might return the same value for two different combinations of values – a problem known under hash collision- but only very rarely.